Crimes Lawyers

 As per MCL § 750.520g, assault with intent to commit CSC penalties can differ based on the type of offense the defendant intended to commit.

-In simple terms, a sexual act/assault with intent to commit conduct involving penetration shall attract much more severe penalties than an assault with intent to have unwanted sexual contact (leaern what is offensive touching here).
+In simple terms, a sexual act/assault with intent to commit conduct involving penetration shall attract much more severe penalties than an assault with intent to have unwanted sexual contact.
 Either way, both crimes attract severe punishment under Michigan sex crimes law.

 The penalties for assault with intent to commit sex offenses are usually severe across all states in America.